satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

    :alt:
 Figure 9.
 Example of a metric for quantifying contributions over time.
-This is a screenshot of a ribbon chart visualization in GitHub of the history of code additions, where each color indicates an individual contributor and the width of a colored ribbon represents that individual’s “impact” or contributions during a week-long period.
+This is a screenshot of a ribbon chart visualization in GitHub of the history of code additions to a project, where each color indicates an individual contributor and the width of a colored ribbon represents that individual’s “impact” or contributions during a week-long period.

 Discussion